adinashby-vanier-college/git-github-fundamentals-ReactorFailure/README.md

 # :wave: The Basics of GitHub

 ## Test commit
-This is a test commit
+This is a test commit.
+Pee pee poo poo.

 ## 🤓 Course overview and learning outcomes